 Students may be required by the instructor to receive additional time driving either with the instructor or with their mentor in order to improve driving skills.
-Students who pass their road test will not receive their provisional driver's license until all financial obligations to the school are paid.

 Road Test:

 The student will have two chances to pass the road test.
 In the event the student fails the road test twice, the student will be charged \$25.00 dollars for each additional test administered.